-Tables 2-1 and 2-2 provide a summary of unplanned unit outages at the Projects from 2016 through 2020.
-Where outage times were fewer than 24 hours, repairs were generally made by the Projects staff with equipment or materials located at the Projects.
+Table 2-1 and Table 2-2 provide a summary of unplanned unit outages at the Projects from 2016 through 2021.
+Where outage times were fewer than 24 hours, repairs were generally made by the Projects' staff with equipment or materials located at the Projects.
 For outages that exceeded 24 hours, off-site procurement of equipment or materials for the repair work was generally required, causing a longer outage time.

-Over the five-year period of 2016-2020, the average annual amount of unscheduled outage downtime was [To be provided with the Final License Application] unit hours.
+Between 2016 and 2021, the average annual amount of unscheduled outage downtime was 1,239 unit hours at the Crescent Project and 3,727 unit hours at the Vischer Ferry Project.
 Typically, when a unit is forced out of service, enough generating capacity remains to meet scheduled load.

-Table 2-1 Crescent Project, Summary of Unplanned Outages, 2016-2020\
+Table 2-1 Crescent Project, Summary of Unplanned Outages, 2016-2021